no8dy/multiple-chatroom/README.md

-# multiple-chatroom
+# MultiChatroom
-Use ncurses and socket make a multiple-chatroom
+Use ncurses and socket make a chatroom

-environment:Mint(Linux)

-compiler:gcc

-compile flags:

-server: -pthread -lsocket -lnsl

-client: -pthread -lsocket -lnsl -lncurses (if your don't have ncurses , use -lcurses)
+Env : Linux Mint , Windows Cygwin